 - Not to exceed the length of a standard City of Phoenix parking stall.
-Modifications to the square footage may be approved by Planning and Development Department if the overall intent of the standard is being met. - Standards shall only apply to new sidewalk construction and shall not affect any existing sidewalks along arterial and collector roads.
-Existing sidewalks along arterial and collector roads may remain in place.
+Modifications to the square footage may be approved by Planning and Development Department if the overall intent of the standard is being met. - Standards shall only apply to new sidewalk construction and shall not affect any existing sidewalks along arterial and collector roads may remain in place.